matt-laird/matt-laird/README.md

  - 🛠️ Platform Engineering: Working with Docker, Kubernetes, and containerized environments to build resilient, scalable systems.
  - 📦 Containers & Orchestration: Continuously learning and refining my skills with Kubernetes, Helm and Docker.
  - 💡 Open Source & Internet Freedom: Advocating for open software and a free, decentralized internet.
- - 🔧 Always Learning: If there’s something new to try, I am already probably giving it a go.
+ - 🔧 Always Learning: If there's something new to try, I am already probably giving it a go.
  - 🏠 Self-Hosting & Home Automation: Setting up and maintaining personal servers and networks for custom solutions and enhanced privacy.

-I’m here to share projects, collaborate, and learn from the open-source community.
+I'm here to share projects, collaborate, and learn from the open-source community.